-Insurer AXA to pay out to restaurants after court ruling
+French restaurant ruling puts coronavirus claims on global menu

 “The idea is clearly to reinforce those companies which are weakened by this crisis,” Buberl said.

-Reporting by Sudip Kar-Gupta and Maya Nikolaeva; Editing by Mark Potter
+Reporting by Sudip Kar-Gupta and Maya Nikolaeva; Additional reporting by Caroly Cohn in London Editing by Mark Potter